wolfram-laube/clarissa/docs/simulators/adapter_matrix.md

 # Simulator adapter matrix

-This document tracks simulator backends ORSA can target and the integration surface that must remain stable.
+This document tracks simulator backends CLARISSA can target and the integration surface that must remain stable.

 ## Adapter contract (minimum)
 All simulator adapters MUST implement: